-iv) 01LLM105.4 Law Teaching
+iv) Law Teaching (25 marks)

 A topic is assigned to the student in advance.
 He is required to handle a class for 25 to 30 minutes.
 The students may be asked to teach the LL.B. students.
 They can select any of the methods of teaching in legal education practical; the LL.M. students are evaluated internally and externally.